faervan/bar-rs/README.md

 If you have an idea on what could improve bar-rs, or you would like to see a specific feature implemented, please open an [issue](https://github.com/faervan/bar-rs/issues).

 ## Contributing
 If you want to contribute, create an [issue](https://github.com/faervan/bar-rs/issues) about the feature you'd like to implement or comment on an existing one.
-You may also contact me on [discord](https://discord.com/users/738658712620630076).
+You may also contact me on [matrix](https://matrix.to/#/@faervan:matrix.org) or [discord](https://discord.com/users/738658712620630076).

 Contributing by creating new modules should be pretty easy and straight forward if you know a bit about rust.
 You just have to implement the `Module` and `Builder` traits for your new module and register it in `src/modules/mod.rs`.<br>
 Take a look at [docs.iced.rs](https://docs.iced.rs/iced/) for info about what to place in the `view()` method of the `Module` trait.